-You may get several questions around time management and prioritization.
-The key to answering these questions is showing that you have daily time and prioritization period, that you use it, and that it is accommodating to changes.
-A good answer to this question might also project you as someone who stays in command of his job.
+The key to answering this questions is showing that you have daily time and prioritization period, that you use it, and that it is accommodating to changes.

 This question is about conflict resolution, your work style, and your ability to handle tough times.
 Strong companies will focus on data-backed decisions, and strong people skills to negotiate decisions based on data.
 Be prepared to present what YOU specifically did to get to the agreement.